-The difficulty here is Mr B has purchased a complex cosmetic/medical product where specific expert knowledge is necessary to understand it.
+The difficulty here is Mr T has purchased a complex cosmetic/medical product where specific expert knowledge is necessary to understand it.
 I am not an expert in this area (nor is HFL) and without an expert report that explains what has gone wrong here and why or some other similarly persuasive evidence it is difficult to fairly conclude that the treatment wasn't carried out properly.
-I know that Mr B has indicated he is unhappy with the results achieved to date.
-However, this in itself does not persuasively show that the treatment received from the supplier was carried out without reasonable care and skill.
+I know that Mr T has indicated he is unhappy with the results achieved to date and says that supplier's actions could have lasting impact on his oral health.
+He has also provided photos of his teeth and articles about the supplier going out of business (and the possible implications for patients).
+It doesn't look like Mr T presented all this information to HFL when he made the claim, so it wouldn't be fair to say it should have taken this into account.
+However, without an expert report covering Mr T's specific case it does not persuasively show that the treatment he received from the supplier was carried out without reasonable care and skill in any event.

-It is also important to note that even if I agreed Mr B had not achieved certain results he was expecting, a finding in respect of reasonable care and skill is not dependent on the results achieved but the manner in which the treatment was carried out.
+It is also important to note that even if I agreed Mr T had not achieved certain results he was expecting, a finding in respect of reasonable care and skill is not dependent on the results achieved but the manner in which the treatment was carried out.
 And while particular results may be indicative of how a treatment was carried out - it is common, particularly in the medical/cosmetic field for outcomes to vary for a number of reasons other than a lack of care or skill by the practitioner.

-I note Mr B had received a course of follow up treatment and apparently been approved for another one.
+I note Mr T had received follow on treatment in the form of being approved for 'touch-ups' after his initial treatment because he was not satisfied with the results.
 However, I am not persuaded this in itself shows that there was a lack of reasonable care and skill in the way the treatment was carried out.
 I say this noting that the availability of 'touch-ups' to refine results appears to be part of the supplier's regular aftercare offering.

-In summary, based on the evidence available to it (and noting the lack of expert evidence to support Mr B's case) I am not in a position to say that in considering the Section 75 claim presented to it HFL should fairly have concluded the treatment was carried out without reasonable care and skill.
+In summary, based on the evidence available to it (and noting the lack of expert evidence to support Mr T's case) I am not in a position to say that in considering the Section 75 claim presented to it HFL should fairly have concluded the treatment was carried out without reasonable care and skill.

-Although the manner in which the treatment was carried out is the focus of this complaint - for completeness I also note there is no persuasive evidence to show the goods element of the treatment (the aligners themselves) breached the requirement under the CRA to be of 'satisfactory quality'.
+Although the manner in which the treatment was carried out is the focus of this complaint - for completeness I also note there was no persuasive evidence presented to HFL to show the goods element of the treatment (the aligners themselves) breached the requirement under the CRA to be of 'satisfactory quality'.